Noetherian approximation of algebraic spaces and stacks

 \begin{lemma} Let $X\to S$ be a morphism of pseudo-noetherian stacks.
 Let $\map{p}{X'}{X}$ be a representable \etale{} and surjective morphism of finite presentation.
-If $X'\to S$ can be approximated, then so can $X\to S$. \end{lemma} \begin{proof} Let $\catC\subseteq \catE=\Stack_{\fp,\metale/X}$ be the full subcategory with objects \etale{} and finitely presented morphisms $Y\to X$ such that $Y\to X\to S$ is of strict approximation type.
-As $S$ is pseudo-noetherian, we have by Proposition~\pref{P:pseudo-noetherian-stable-under-strict-app-type} that $(Y\to X)\in \catC$ if and only if $Y\to X\to S$ can be approximated.
+If $X'\to S$ can be approximated, then so can $X\to S$. \end{lemma} \begin{proof} Let $\catD\subseteq \catE=\Stack_{\fp,\metale/X}$ be the full subcategory with objects \etale{} and finitely presented morphisms $Y\to X$ such that $Y\to X\to S$ is of strict approximation type.
+As $S$ is pseudo-noetherian, we have that $(Y\to X)\in \catD$ if and only if $Y\to X\to S$ can be approximated (Proposition~\ref{P:pseudo-noetherian-stable-under-strict-app-type}).

-The category $\catC$ satisfies condition~\ref{TI:etdev:first} of Theorem~\pref{T:etnbhd:devissage} by definition.
-That $\catC$ satisfies conditions~\ref{TI:etdev:second} and ~\ref{TI:etdev:third} follows from Proposition~\pref{P:strict-approximation:finite-flat-descent} and Lemma~\pref{L:approximation:etale-nbhd}.
-Since $X'\in \catC$ we thus conclude from Theorem~\pref{T:etnbhd:devissage} that $X\in \catC$, i.e., that $X\to S$ can be approximated. \end{proof}
+The category $\catD$ satisfies condition~\ref{TI:etdev:first} of Theorem~\pref{T:etnbhd:devissage} by definition.
+That $\catD$ satisfies conditions~\ref{TI:etdev:second} and~\ref{TI:etdev:third} follows from Proposition~\pref{P:strict-approximation:finite-flat-descent} and Lemma~\pref{L:approximation:etale-nbhd}.
+Since $X'\in \catD$, we thus conclude from Theorem~\pref{T:etnbhd:devissage} that $X\in \catD$, i.e., that $X\to S$ can be approximated. \end{proof}